EnterpriseDB/barman/doc/barman-cloud-check-wal-archive.1.md

 Check that the WAL archive destination for *SERVER_NAME* is safe to use for a new PostgreSQL cluster.
-With no optional args (the default) this check will pass if the WAL archive is empty and fail otherwise.
+With no optional args (the default) this check will pass if the WAL archive is empty or if the target bucket cannot be found.
+All other conditions will result in failure.

 This script and Barman are administration tools for disaster recovery of PostgreSQL servers written in Python and maintained by EnterpriseDB.